Jimmydalecleveland/coding-blog/src/pages/removing-class-event-listeners/index.md

 category: "Random Encounter"
 ---

-> Flavor text: This series covers bugs and struggles I've encountered in the wild, and how I dealt with them.

 A common occurance when using a prototypal or class based approach to setting up eventListeners is that you want to access your event handling method from the prototype but the `addEventListener` method is called from a target element, making the `this` value the element which is calling the `addEventListener` method.

 In this case, we actually want `this` to be our object so it can access the event handling method.
 The fix for this is simply to use `.bind(this)` on the handling method like so: